mathieulagrange/audioFoleyDeepFake/README.md

 - For the False Positive (FP) category, we selected fake sounds that the model incorrectly identified with high confidence.
 - For the False Negative (FN) category, we chose fake sounds that the model failed to identify, indicated by low likelihood scores.

-These examples, accessible on the companion page, provide valuable insights into the model's performance and highlight areas for potential improvement in future research.
+For the most curious, some of these examples are available on the companion page.